babymastodon/6170_repo_management/README.md

 6.170 Repo Management
 =====================

-A set of tools to manage a Github enterprise instance that is setup for a class.
+A set of tools to manage a Github or Github enterprise instance that is setup for a class.

 Usage
 -----